-A great addition to EMERSE is our large collection of manually curated terms and phrases that we call Synonyms.
+A great addition to EMERSE is our large collection of manually curated terms and phrases that we collectively call "Synonyms".
 This dataset was created for term expansion, to help users find related concepts that they might otherwise miss.
 The Synonyms collection is a work in progress — new terms are added all the time.
-It currently contains over 1.1 million unique entries.
-The synonyms collection contains a wide variety of terms related to diseases, medications (prescription, over-the-counter, herbal, etc), symptoms, infectious agents, test names, anatomical names, misspellings (120,000 of them), and other variants.
-A subset of the categories, with examples, are shown below.
+These terms are derived from a wide variety of sources including news articles, scientific abstracts, product release notes, and especially the search terms that users have typed into EMERSE over the years.
+It contains over 2.6 million unique rows.
+Among these rows, about 85% do not appear within the Unified Medical Language System (UMLS) resource, which means that you'll be able to find a lot more with the EMERSE Synonyms than by using UMLS alone.
+The synonyms collection is extremely broad and contains a wide variety of terms related to diseases, medications (prescription, over-the-counter, herbal, etc), symptoms, infectious agents, test names, anatomical names, misspellings (>130,000 of them), and many other types of concepts.
+While formal relationships are not defined, the dataset has aspects similar to a "light-weight" ontology or knowledge graph (see network graphs, below).
+A subset of the types of categories, with examples, are also shown in the Examples table, below.

 Category | Examples |